-The district supported the Board's decision to change school start times, which led to hundreds of hours of staff time and extensive collaboration and issues resolution.
-Comprehensive communication plans were needed so parents and schools were prepared for the impact of such a substantial change.
-Additionally, staff has provided the Board with implementation updates as information is available.
+The COVID-19 pandemic and several other national and politically charged topics led to hundreds of hours of staff time and extensive collaboration and issues resolution.
+Due to the pandemic, comprehensive communication plans were needed so parents and schools were prepared for the associated impacts of educating students while navigating the ever-changing environment caused by the pandemic.
+Additionally, staff has spent numerous hours responding to political and civil unrest in our communities and across the nation and provided the Board with updates as when available.